Pulover/PuloversMacroCreator/Documentation/Variables.md

 ## Dynamic Variable References

 *From AutoHotkey Help File*:
 **Force an expression**: An expression can be used in a parameter that does not directly support it (except an OutputVar or InputVar parameter such as those of StringLen) by preceding the expression with a percent sign and a space or tab.
-If a variable is enclosed in percent signs within an expression (e.g. *%Var%*), whatever that variable contains is assumed to be the name or partial name of another variable (if there is no such variable, %Var% resolves to a blank string).
+If a variable is enclosed in percent signs within an expression (e.g. `%Var`*), whatever that variable contains is assumed to be the name or partial name of another variable (if there is no such variable, %Var% resolves to a blank string).
 This is most commonly used to reference pseudo-array elements such as the following example:

 > FileAppend, % MyArray%i%, My File.txt